For anybody who thinks cold plunges are stupid—like I once did

 So!
 There you are.
 In the cold.

 You’re fully submerged in an elevated-stress situation.
-If you stay in the water for several minutes, you’ll directly and dramatically increase your ability to tolerate high-stress scenarios.
+If you can relax and stay in the water for several minutes, you’ll directly and dramatically increase your ability to tolerate high-stress scenarios.

 Your energy level is rising while your brain tries to regulate your core temperature.